 The first stage in powering up your PC is the Power Supply Unit.

 12V is the required voltage for the motherboard to function.
-The 24 pin ATX connector that connects the PSU to the motherboard basically provides the 12V.
+The 24-pin ATX connector connecting the PSU to the motherboard provides the 12V.

-It should go without saying that having a good quality Power Supply Unit is essential for delivering the initial clean and stable 12V to the motherboard as well as to the rest of the connected components like the graphics card, the hard drives as well as to the airflow fans.
+It should go without saying that having a good quality Power Supply Unit is essential for delivering the initial clean and stable 12V to the motherboard and the rest of the connected components like the graphics card, the hard drives, and the airflow fans.

-I recommend that you look for an 80Plus quality control certification on a Power Supply Unit before you buy it.
+Before buying an 80Plus quality control certification on a Power Supply Unit, I recommend you look for this.